A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

 \subsubsection{Rank transform in linear regression}

-A recent approach in \cite{Giudici2021} involves a linear regression model for data regarding cyber-\emph{incidents} and is based on the rank transform of a $n$-dimensional ordinal variable $Y$ with $k$ levels, that is, the set of ranks for each observation with a given prescription to handle ties \citep{Iman1979}.
-Formally, we move from the ordinal response to the rank-transformed variable $R(Y)$ defined by
+A recent approach in \cite{Giudici2021} involves a linear regression model (which we refer to as LinReg) for data regarding cyber-\emph{incidents} and is based on the rank transform of a $n$-dimensional ordinal variable $Y$ with $k$ levels, that is, the set of ranks for each observation with a given prescription to handle ties \citep{Iman1979}.
+Formally, we move from the ordinal response $Y$ to the rank-transformed variable $R(Y)$ defined by

-where $\#Y^{(-1)}(\{h+1\})$ denotes the cardinality of the components of $Y$ that are the pre-image of $h+1$.
+and $\#Y^{(-1)}(\{h+1\})$ denotes the number of observations of $Y$ whose value is $h+1$.
 The fit of the regression model